Build firmware (release, size-optimised)

 Host-side unit tests

-The test-suite (test-suite/) includes every numcore/src/math/*.rs file via #[path] attributes and compiles for the host.
-255 tests cover the entire math engine:
+The test-suite (test-suite/) includes every numcore/src/math/*.rs file via #[path] attributes.
+300 tests cover the entire math engine.

 Running tests